open-cluster-management-io/policy-collection/CONTRIBUTING.md

 ## Certificate of Origin

-Creators of policies that migrate to the `stable` folder must agree to the Developer Certificate of Origin (DCO).
+By contributing to this project, you agree to the Developer Certificate of Origin (DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
 See the [DCO](DCO) file for details.

-**NOTE:** The DCO does not apply to content in the `community` folder.

 ## Guidelines